 Massachusetts State law requires all college students to show satisfactory proof of immunizations, and they must be completed prior to arrival on campus.
 Review the Immunization Information for a complete list of what records are required.
 Additionally, please review the school policies regarding medications that considered controllable substances.

 Massachusetts Law requires that all students enrolled in at least 3/4 course load (or more) must either provide proof of enrollment in a medical insurance plan that meets the Commonwealth mandated guidelines or be automatically enrolled in a university-sponsored plan.
-Therefore, if you are a full-time or three-quarter time matriculating undergraduate or graduate student for the 2017-2018 Academic Year at Gordon College, you are required to have sufficient health insurance coverage while in attendance at the College.
+Therefore, if you are a full-time or three-quarter time matriculating undergraduate or graduate student, you are required to have sufficient health insurance coverage while in attendance at the College.

 Please note that if your current coverage is terminated at any point during the remainder of this year, you will need to contact the school within 60 days so that you may be covered under Gordon’s health insurance plan.